jovotech/learn-jovo/courses/project-3-podcast-player/step-2-stream-multiple-files.md

-﻿# Step 2: Stream Multiple Files in a Row
+﻿# Step 2: Streaming Multiple Files in a Row

 Alright, it's time for the more interesting part.
 Before we can stream multiple files in a row we need at least some understanding how the respective audio players work.